 Kaolinosis – Kaolin is a fine white clay also referred to china clay and, is used in ceramics manufacture – as a filler or coating pigment in papermaking.
 Workers affected by this condition would include those who have worked in ceramics, paper making and cosmetics.

 Silicosis – Workers affected by this condition are likely to have worked in glass manufacture, mining and quarrying and construction.

-Our Industrial Disease Solicitors are backed by nearly four decades of experience with pneumoconiosis compensation cases.
+Our Industrial Disease Solicitors are backed by four decades of experience with pneumoconiosis compensation cases.
 Our legal practice and team of Industrial Disease Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.